 - Education to encourage responsible dog ownership

-Additionally, AKC sanctions more than 20,000 competitive dog events each year and provides support for AKC affiliates and programs, including AKC Companion Animal Recovery, AKC Canine Good Citizen®, AKC Veterinary Network, AKC Library, AKC Museum of the Dog and much more!
+Additionally, AKC sanctions more than 20,000 competitive dog events each year and provides support for AKC affiliates and programs, including AKC Reunite, AKC Canine Good Citizen®, AKC Humane Fund, AKC Museum of the Dog and much more!

-When they register, new owners are automatically included in an outreach program designed to enhance the dog-owning experience.
+When they register, new owners are automatically included in an email newsletter called Pupdate that will give them tips, advice, and information geared toward the age and development stage of their puppy.
 The AKC will keep owners up to date on exciting dog events held around the country, on legislation affecting dog owners, and on advances and alerts on canine health.

 The AKC respects and honors the bond between dogs and humans.
 Whether a puppy is purchased as a show prospect, a hunting dog, a future agility star, or a beloved pet, the relationship between a dog and its owners is one that provides many rewards.
 Those rewards can be multiplied with an AKC registration.
 As a breeder, you can help make that possible.